Are you looking for the best things to do in Bogota?

 Best things to do in Bogota

-Now you have a good idea of the best places to visit in Bogota, even if you’re visiting on a layover and curious to know what to do in Bogota for one day.
+Now you have ideas of the best places to visit in Bogota, even if visiting on a layover and curious to know what to do in Bogota for the day.

-However much time you have, I urge you to visit La Candelaria as a starting point and head out to the Salt Cathedral in the nearby town of Zipaquirá.
+I urge you to visit La Candelaria as a starting point and head out to the Salt Cathedral in the nearby town of Zipaquirá if you have time.

 If you want to read my personal story where I talk about the best things about Bogota and my experience backpacking in South America, check out my post on how I stayed safe safe in Bogota.